vippsas/vipps-invoice-api/vipps-invoice-api.md

-"Vipps Regninger" replaces the batch processing in "Vipps Faktura" with a more speedy per-invoice processing, with improved status and progress for each individual invoice
+"Vipps Regninger" replaces the batch processing in "Vipps Faktura" with a more speedy per-invoice processing, with improved status and progress for each individual invoice.
 This means that invoices have to be posted one by one, each invoice in a separate HTTP call.

 Although it may at first seem to be an inefficient approach, we believe that the benefits far outweigh performance considerations.
 In addition, our